-**Based on online independent research by Consumer Intelligence during February 2021.
-50% of customers could achieve this saving on their Buildings and Contents insurance through Compare the Market.
+**Based on Online independent research by Consumer Intelligence during May 2021 50% of customers could save up to £110.85 on their home insurance premium.

 Worried about how coronavirus might affect your insurance or household utilities?

 During these uncertain times, we know many of you have questions and concerns about the effects of COVID-19 on your insurance policies and household utilities.
 To put your mind at ease, we’ve got some additional advice and guidance, to help support you during these confusing times.Find out more here